Easy Vegan White Bean Dip

 Cook, stirring often, and mash the beans onto the side of the pot with any kitchen utensil you have on hand.

-I used a wooden spoon.
-If you have a whisk or a potato masher, that’ll work too but is not necessary.
+I used a wooden spoon and whisk.
+If you have a a potato masher, that’ll work too but is not necessary.

 Step 5